variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Organizing removed components and hardware for reassembly
 * Loading the aircraft(s) on a trailer and securing
 * Driving aircraft to destination
 * This job requires a lot of travel and working away on nights and weekends.
-We do reimburse with a per diem on top of your normal pay.
+We do reimburse with a per diem on top of your normal pay

 ### Sheet Metal